GreenMind publishes authoritative and detailed guides to the things you're curious about.

 I Found a Brown Recluse Spider—Now What?

 If you think you have found a brown recluse, carefully coax the spider in a jar, and take it to the local nature museum or exterminator for identification.
 A dead, smashed spider will not be easy to identify, so it needs to be alive if possible.
 If it turns out that you do have a brown recluse infestation, you can take steps on your own to fight back.
-Fortunately, brown recluse spiders are easy to trap with "sticky traps."
+In my experience, brown recluse spiders are easy to trap with these "sticky traps."
 Put a few of these around your basement and the night-wandering spiders (and other bugs) will get tangled up and stuck forever.

 6. The Helpful House Centipede